-The new residential buildings are two-story walk-ups with attached tuck-under one car garages.
+The residential buildings are two-story walk-ups with attached tuck-under one car garages.
 Balconies and gables are proposed on each building.
 Varying roof heights and building planes serves to break up the perceived bulk of the buildings.
 The ends of the buildings also step down in height to provide transition to the property to the north.
 The residential buildings have been designed with a common vocabulary of forms and architectural elements.
 All of the buildings will feature composite siding in either a vertical or lap siding application to complement the existing multi-family buildings.
-The proposed new buildings also will provide window-trim detail and roof elements with composition roofing shingles.
-The windows are aligned with each other and other building elements to provide a harmonious appearance.
+All of the proposed buildings feature window-trim detail and roof elements with composition roofing shingles.
+The units feature windows that are aligned with each other and other building elements to provide a harmonious appearance.
 The change in roof plane and building articulation/massing present interesting elevations that are not overly repetitive and provide traditional architectural forms.
 The new buildings will complement the existing multi-family buildings by providing a combination of vertical and horizontal lapped siding and balconies similar to the existing buildings.